Giving up the garden? How much more stress can our plants take?

 Cumulative effects of moisture

-Saturated soils can make evergreens, especially mature spruce, more susceptible to blow over in heavy winds.
+Saturated soils made evergreens, especially mature spruce, more susceptible to blow over in heavy winds.
+We expect to see more trees falling this season during high winds.
 Highly saturated soils will also cause oxygen starvation around roots as water pushes out the air molecules in the root zone.
 Roots need this breathing room to stay healthy and without it, plants will suffer.

 Diseases and pests